ZEN-universe/ZEN-garden/docs/files/tutorial/08_operation_only.rst

-   *Solution: The operational variables (e.g. production, emissions) have the same values in the capacity-planning problem and the operation scenario.
-This makes sense since the planning problem includes operational optimization.
-Similarly, the total installed capacity in each year is the same in each problem.
-That said, the operation problem has no capacity addition in any model year since all technology capacities were specified ahead of time.*
+   *Solution: The operational variables (e.g. production, emissions) have the same values in the capacity-planning problem and the operational problem.
+   This makes sense since the planning problem includes an operational optimization.
+The total installed capacity in each year is also the same in both problems.
+That said, the operation problem has no capacity addition in any model year since all technology capacities were specified exogenously.*

 2. **Define a new operational scenario in which the system is operated to minimize emissions instead of cost.
 Do the results change?
-From the dual values of the nodal energy balance constraint, what marginal are associated with supplying one extra unit of electricity demand?**
+Is the heat demand still met?**